-Arrival at Queen Alia International Airport, where you will be met and assisted with customs and immigration formalities, then transferred to your hotel in Amman for a 1 night stay.
+Arrival at Queen Alia International Airport, where you will be met and assisted with customs and immigration formalities, then transferred to your hotel in Amman for a 2 night stay (B).

-Optional: Enjoy the Roman Army And Chariot Experience (RACE) show in Jerash which features forty-five legionaries in full armour in a display of Roman Army drill and battle tactics, ten gladiators fighting “to the death” and several Roman chariots competing in a classical seven lap race around the ancient hippodrome.
-(Subject to cancellation depending on weather conditions).
+Optional: Enjoy the Roman Army and Chariot Experience (RACE) show in Jerash, featuring forty-five legionaries in full armour in a display of Roman Army drill and battle tactics, ten gladiators fighting “to the death” and several Roman chariots competing in a classical seven lap race around the ancient hippodrome (Subject to cancellation depending on weather conditions).

-Mount Nebo, which dates back to the time of the Prophet Moses, around the 12th century BC, is believed to be the site of the Prophet’s burial place and the point from where he viewed the “Promised Land”.
+This morning drive to Mount Nebo which dates back to the time of the Prophet Moses, around the 12th century BC.
+It is believed to be the site of the Prophet’s burial place and the point from where he viewed the “Promised Land”.
 Visit the remains of the mosaic floors with stunning designs that feature hunting and pastoral scenes, found in the small church, built by the early Christians in the 4th century AD.
 From a platform in front of the church, a visitor may see a bronze memorial of a snake on a cross, which symbolizes the serpent lifted up by Moses in the desert, as well as the crucifixion of Jesus Christ.

 Optional: Petra By Night tour (pay locally)

-Available on Monday, Wednesday and Thursdays, but they could cancel it without prior notice.
+Available on Monday, Wednesday and Thursdays, but could be cancelled without prior notice.

 You will walk from the Visitors’ Centre via the Siq (gorge), which will be lit with candles, up to the Treasury.
-The walk will take about (30 – 40 minutes).
-Once the whole group is gathered in front of the Treasury, a Bedouin – playing on the Nai – will walk out from inside of the Treasury towards the Siq & another one will be playing on the Rababa musical instrument.
+The walk will take about 30 – 40 minutes.
+Once the whole group is gathered in front of the Treasury, a Bedouin – playing on the Nai – will walk out from inside of the Treasury towards the Siq, whilst another one will be playing on the Rababa musical instrument.
 An English-speaking guide will briefly narrate the history of Petra.